-If you get Social Security, Railroad Retirement Board (RRB), or Office of Personnel Management (OPM) benefits, your Part B premium will be automatically deducted from your benefit payment.
 If you don't get these benefit payments, you'll get a bill.
 If you choose to buy Part A, you'll always get a bill for your premium.
 There are 4 ways to pay these bills:

 1. Mail your premium payments to: